-Shane has a predominantly commercial practice, with experience in a wide variety of matters including building and construction, contractual disputes, corporations law, insolvency, intellectual property, professional indemnity claims, real property, restraint of trade, securities, tax litigation, and trade practices.
-He has also acted in succession (including family provision) and tort claims, and has specialist experience in public and private international law.
+Shane has a commercial practice, with experience in a wide variety of matters including building and construction, contractual disputes, corporations law, insolvency, intellectual property, professional indemnity claims, real property, restraint of trade, securities, tax litigation, and trade practices.
+He also acts in succession matters (including family provision and constructive trust claims), and in some tort claims, and has specialist experience in public and private international law.
+Shane was listed in the Australian Financial Review’s ‘Best Lawyers 2020’ for class action litigation.

-Shane has appeared as both counsel and junior counsel in superior court trials and applications and in intermediate appellate courts, as junior counsel in the High Court, and as counsel before lower courts and tribunals.
-He has represented parties in mediations and other forms of alternative dispute resolution.
+Shane has appeared in Supreme and Federal Court applications, trials, and appeals, with experience of being briefed as sole counsel, with a leader, and with his own junior.
+He has appeared as junior counsel in the High Court of Australia, as counsel before lower courts and tribunals, and has represented parties in mediations and other forms of alternative dispute resolution.

 Before coming to the Bar, Shane spent three years as a Lecturer at New College, Oxford University (teaching contract and international law), and practised as a solicitor.